 In 2020, he joined the Board of Directors of Luigi Lavazza S.p.A., where he sits as an executive director.

-Since 2014 he has been a member of the Board of Directors of Luigi Lavazza S.p.A., where he sits as an independent, non-executive director.
+Since 2026, Paolo has been an independent non-executive member of the Board of Directors of Luigi Lavazza S.p.A.

-Since 2011, he has been a member of the Board of Directors of Luigi Lavazza S.p.A., where he sits as an independent, non-executive director.
+Since 2026, Roberta has been an independent non-executive member of the Board of Directors of Luigi Lavazza S.p.A.

 Shortly after completing his studies in 1977, Nunzio began his working life at Fiat, where he remained until 2004 in roles of increasing responsibility in the production departments of car manufacturing plants, culminating in 1987 when he rose to the Management of the Alfa Romeo plant in Arese, which had just been purchased by Fiat.
 In 1991 he was put in charge of the Product Development Department and, following the 2000 agreement between Fiat and General Motors, became Chairman of the Board of Fiat-GM Powertrain.